 The church itself is primarily 15th century, and is well worth a visit.
 In the 13th century St Lawrence was one of the few English churches with the right of sanctuary (if a criminal reached the church they could not legally be arrested, though they could be forced to leave the realm).
 The church was almost entirely rebuilt in Perpendicular style in 1476, with the aid of money from the sale of the Priory of St John.

 The town name 'Lechlade' was formerly spelled 'Letchlade', and that is how the name is pronounced today.

-11th century church with lovely old box pews and 13th century wall paintings.
+An 11th-century church with lovely old box pews and 13th-century wall paintings.

 Address: Lechlade, Cotswolds, Gloucestershire, England

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Historic Time Periods: